 If you have the money to spend, Sony makes some of the best 65-inch TVs and this is no exception.
 It’s definitely worth a look.

-As the name implies, the Vizio P-Series Quantum X series features a Quantum color LED panel with up to 600 nits of brightness.
-The TV has HDR10, HLG, Dolby Vision, and 480 local dimming zones for deep blacks and great contrast.
+The Vizio P-Series features a Quantum color LED panel with up to 1200 nits of brightness.
+The TV has HDR10, HDR10 Plus, HLG, Dolby Vision, and 240 local dimming zones for deep blacks and great contrast.
 The 65-inch TV features built-in Chromecast and AirPlay 2.
-Also, you can control the TV with Google Assistant or Amazon Alexa.
+Also, you can control the TV with Google Assistant, Siri, or Amazon Alexa.

 5. TCL 6-Series 65-inch TV